Sable (wrestler)

 Rena Marlette Lesnar (' Greek, formerly Mero; born August 8, 1967), better known as Sable, is an American retired model, actress, and retired professional wrestler.
 She is best known for her tenures in World Wrestling Entertainment (WWE; formerly WWF) from 1996 to 1999, and again from 2003 to 2004.

 Sable gained popularity during the beginnings of the Attitude Era, feuding with Luna Vachon and Jacqueline, Sable became the second WWF Women's Champion after the title was reinstated into the company.
 After leaving the company in 1999, she filed a $110 million lawsuit against them, citing allegations of sexual harassment.
-She later returned to WWE and was put into a feud with Torrie Wilson, and another storyline as Vince McMahon's personal transformer.
+She later returned to WWE and was put into a feud with Torrie Wilson, and another storyline as Vince McMahon's personal trainer.

 Outside wrestling, she is considered to be a sex symbol and has been featured on the cover of Playboy.
 The April 1999 issue of the magazine with her on the cover was one of the highest selling issues in Playboy history.
-She has guest starred on several television series, including Atlantic Red, and appeared in the film Corky Romano.
+She has guest starred on several television series, including Pacific Blue, and appeared in the film Corky Romano.